 Given two sets of TADs, say in different cell lines, or called by different algorithms, we employ the so-called normalized mutual information to quantify the consistency.
 Suppose X and Y are two random variables whose values x_i and y_i represent the corresponding domain labels of bin i.
-The normalized mutual information MI{norm} is defined as

-as

-$$x_i$$

-and y_i represent the corresponding domain labels of bin i .
+The normalized mutual information MI{norm} is defined as here H(X), H(Y) are the entropy of X and Y, and I(X;Y) is the mutual information quantifying to what extent the domain labels in X predict the labels in Y. A normalized form of mutual information is used here to make sure the value lies between 0 and 1 for comparison.
+To have a fair comparison, bins that are not assigned to any TADs in both sets of partitions are not counted.
+If two sets of partitions are identical, the value of normalized mutual information is 1.